Twice in a Lifetime (film): Release

 The film premiered at the Seattle International Film Festival on May 9, 1985.
 It opened on Wednesday, October 23, 1985, at the Beekman Theatre in New York, grossing $68,039 in its opening week, and then it opened in Los Angeles, Seattle and Toronto the following week.

+Reception

+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Awards

 Hackman received a Golden Globe nomination for Best Performance by an Actor in a Motion Picture - Drama.
-Amy Madigan received nominations from both the Golden Globes and the Oscars for best supporting actress.
+Amy Madigan received nominations from both the Golden Globes and the Oscars for Best Supporting Actress.